 Software, by contrast, is a computer program plus certain supporting elements, such as:

-- The operating system;
+- The operating system.

-- The ability to carry out certain specified tasks;
+- The ability to carry out certain specified tasks.

-- Documentation (user manuals, system administrator information, etc.);
+- Documentation (user manuals, system administrator information, etc.).

-- Codes and data used by the program;
+- Codes and data the program uses.

 Three Steps to Protect Your Source Code